 Protein content is a major source of debate between allopathic and integrative veterinarians.
 The idea behind protein restriction is that you stress the kidneys less and build up less toxins in the bloodstream.
 While this may be true, cats as a whole are much healthier on a high protein, low carbohydrate diet.
 For this reason, many integrative veterinarians recommend normal amounts of protein in the interest of the whole cat, not just kidney function.

 I see both sides, and generally give my clients the option to feed either.
 For my cat, Sammy, I continue to feed a high protein diet.

 Supplements.
 Let me start by saying, many cats won’t take any supplements.
 So, I have listed in order of importance the ones I recommend:

 - Fish Oil.
-I use high doses of fish oil to help reduce inflammation and recommend Nordic Naturals.
+I use high doses of fish oil to help reduce inflammation and recommend Ultra EFA.

-- Rx Renal by Rx Vitamins for Pets.
+- Rx Renal by Rx Vitamins for Cats.
 This is a great blend of herbs that help improve kidney function.